abvlifeshots/rsschool-cv/cv.md

-_Now I'm trying to learn programming in order to create my own website in the future._

-_Not so long ago I received a diploma of a fullstack programmer.
-And now I want to continue, supplement and improve my knowledge._
+_One day I decided that I needed my own website.
+I wanted to write it myself and that's why I decided to become a programmer.
+To do this, I have already received a diploma of a full-tech programmer, but there is never a lot of knowledge, so I decided that I needed to grow, develop, gain new knowledge, supplement existing ones._

 #### _During my studies, I studied:_